 The drilling rig drills and cases the 75mm to 300mm diameter borehole.
 Drill cuttings are recorded by the lead driller along with the rate of progression and any changes within the flushing medium.

 Rotary Open Hole drilling is an ideal Ground Investigation drilling method when:

 - Probing for Mineworkings (coal seams, mine shafts, etc.)

 - Probing for Underground Cavities and Chalk Dissolution Features

 - Advancing to a specific sampling depth in rock

 - Installing standpipe for Gas Monitoring and Groundwater Monitoring in rock.

-In a coal mining area, before any Rotary Drilling works are carried out, we need to obtain permission from The Coal Authority.
+In a coal mining area, before drilling to the to the mine workings works are carried out, we need to obtain permission from The Coal Authority.
 It should be noted that this can sometimes take up to 28 days for permissions to be obtained but they do offer an expedited service in which we will receive the permission within 2 weeks at an increased cost of 100%.

 Whom to Contact

-If you would like a quote for Rotary Drilling as part of your Ground Investigation or have any questions, please do not hesitate to contact your Regional Sub Surface Office.
+If you would like a quote for a Ground Investigation or have any questions, please do not hesitate to contact your Regional Sub Surface Office.